LemonAppDev/konsist-documentation/getting-started/getting-started/kotest-support.md

 description: Make Kotest work with Konsist
 ---

-# KoTest Support
+# Kotest Support

 Konsist can't obtain the current [kotest](https://kotest.io/) test's name, unlike JUnit.
 It's suggested to supply the test name using the `testName` parameter.
 Doing so will enable:

 * Correct test names are displayed when the test is failing
 * Test suppression (See [suppressing-konsist-test.md](../../writing-tests/suppressing-konsist-test.md "mention"))

-It is recommended to utilize the name derived from the KoTest context as the value for the `testName` argument:
+It is recommended to utilize the name derived from the Kotest context as the value for the `testName` argument:

 ```kotlin
 class UseCaseTest : FreeSpec({